qor/doc/admin/metas/checkbox.md

 # Checkbox

-Allows a `bool` attribute to be rendered as a checkbox, for example:
+Allows a `bool` field to be rendered as a checkbox, e.g:

 ```
 type User struct {